storyprotocol/documentation/docs/Developers/typescript-sdk/pay-ipa.md

 >
 > In order to use the `payRoyaltyOnBehalf` function below, you'll first need to know a few things.
 >
 > First, the only way to make payments on Story is if the ERC20 token you're using is whitelisted.
-One of the only whitelisted revenue tokens is SUSD, which is shown [here](https://docs.story.foundation/docs/ip-royalty-vault#whitelisted-revenue-tokens).
+One of the only whitelisted revenue tokens is $WIP, which is shown [here](https://docs.story.foundation/docs/ip-royalty-vault#whitelisted-revenue-tokens).
 >
-> Then, once you have SUSD, you have to approve the Royalty Module to spend them on behalf so it can properly distribute payment to ancestor IPs.
-Run the [approve transaction](https://odyssey.storyscan.xyz/address/0xC0F6E387aC0B324Ec18EAcf22EE7271207dCE3d5?tab=write_contract#0x095ea7b3) where the `spender` is the v1.2 (current deployment supported by the SDK) address of `RoyaltyModule` [here](https://docs.story.foundation/docs/deployed-smart-contracts).
+> Then, once you have $WIP, you have to approve the Royalty Module to spend them on your behalf so it can properly distribute payment to ancestor IPs.
+Run the [approve transaction](https://odyssey.storyscan.xyz/address/0xC0F6E387aC0B324Ec18EAcf22EE7271207dCE3d5?tab=write_contract#0x095ea7b3) where the `spender` is the v1.3 (current deployment supported by the SDK) address of `RoyaltyModule` [here](https://docs.story.foundation/docs/deployed-smart-contracts).
 And the value is >= the amount you're paying with the SDK.

 # Paying an IP Asset